argo/argo-rate-limiter/README.md

 #### options.burst

-The number of requests allowed to overflow in a burst scenario.
+The number of requests allowed in a burst scenario.
 Optional.

 #### options.delay